6 steps to own your content

 Which you can find in the main page of your repository.

 Now that we have prepared an online space where to store our website’s files, we need a software to preview the website locally.
 This is essential to double-check that any new content is properly displayed, before publishing it on the public web.
 My tool of choice for this is Jekyll, a static website generator.
-To set up Jekyll, first install the prerequisites follow the detailed instructions available on this page of the Jekyll documentation.
+To set it up, first follow the detailed instructions to install Jekyll’s prerequisites.
 Then, run the following command:

 gem install jekyll bundler